Miss Cameroon

-Miss Cameroon or Miss Cameroun is a national Beauty pageant in Cameroon where the winners traditionally go to Miss Universe and Miss World.
-The current Miss Cameroon 2024 is Noura Njikam of Centre.
-She will represent Cameroon at Miss Universe 2024 pageant in Mexico earlier this year.
+Miss Cameroon (Miss Cameroun) is a national Beauty pageant in Cameroon where the winners traditionally go to Miss Universe or Miss World.
+The current Miss Cameroon 2025 is Audrey Black.
+She will represent Cameroon at Miss Universe 2026 pageant.

 History

 The beauty pageant history in Cameroon was held for the first time in 1960 under Ministry of Culture.
 The Miss Independence pageant happened on 1 January 1960 in Yaounde as Cameroun became an independent republic.
 Julienne Ayissi Eyenga Fouda is the first beauty queen in Cameroon history.

 Established in 2002 the COMICA or Committee of Miss Cameroun happened in Yaounde.
 The pageant aims to be a tourism promotion of the country.
 The titleholder also becomes an ambassador who represents all women across the country to celebrate once year in her beauty, intelligence and values.
 All region winners in Cameroon will compete at Miss Cameroon every year.

 Miss World Cameroon

 The COMICA as the main national beauty committee in Cameroon is an official franchise holder to Miss World.
 Started in 2013 the main winner scheduled to go to Miss World.